 In recent news, shipping containers have hit the edge of design trendiness alongside tiny homes.
 With minimalism is back in fashion, getting rid of useless stuff and inching closer to eco-friendly lifestyles is considered a worthwhile aim.

-You can even find renovated storage container homes being sold on eBay for figures under £10,000.
-Running a business from a renovated storage container is also becoming more popular, as the opportunity to purchase container cafés and offices is becoming more and more accessible.
+You can even find renovated container homes being sold on eBay for figures under £10,000.
+Running a business from a renovated container is also becoming more popular, as the opportunity to purchase container cafés and offices is becoming more and more accessible.

-If you’re ever struggling to fit your equipment inside one of our storage containers, you may need to consider buying or hiring a new one, but alternatively, you could put your mind to the problem and think around the space that you’re not using.
+If you’re ever struggling to fit your equipment inside one of our storage containers in London, you may need to consider buying or hiring a new one, but alternatively, you could put your mind to the problem and think around the space that you’re not using.
 If the majority of your stuff is piled near the floor, but there’s more unused space near the ceiling, then the answer isn’t a new container, it’s some higher storage racks.

 Some worries may come from accessing electricity, water and mobile signals from a container home or business.
 The severity of this question, however, will largely depend on where you want your renovated container to sit.
 Tiny living shows you that there’s an answer for everything with creativity.